pkrishen/Data-Job-Analysis/README.md

 In Anaconda prompt, install and activate the conda environment with the provided .yml file.
 Add path locations as necessary:
 - Open Anaconda prompt
-- conda env create -f webscrape_analysis_project.yml
+- Run conda env create -f webscrape_analysis_project.yml
-- conda activate webscrape_analysis_project
+- Run conda activate webscrape_analysis_project

 The webscraper uses Firefox for the webcrawling.
 You will need to install the Firefox driver for this to work.
 This project uses version 0.34.0.
 Installation found here: https://github.com/mozilla/geckodriver/releases